 Whether the scheme will even deter smuggling in the first place is also debatable.
-‘The plan is not going to decrease the number of refugees’, commented Steve Valdez-Symonds of Amnesty International to news channel Al Jazeera.
-‘It will inflict a huge amount of cruelty and fuel more dangerous refugee routes to be set up.’
-Home Office Permanent Secretary Matthew Rycroft similarly noted that he does not ‘believe sufficient evidence can be obtained to demonstrate that the policy will have a deterrent effect significant enough to make the policy value for money’, and that ‘there is not sufficient evidence’ to conclude that it will act as a deterrent at all.
+“The plan is not going to decrease the number of refugees”, commented Steve Valdez-Symonds of Amnesty International to the news channel Al Jazeera.
+“It will inflict a huge amount of cruelty and fuel more dangerous refugee routes to be set up.”
+Home Office Permanent Secretary Matthew Rycroft similarly noted that he does not “believe sufficient evidence can be obtained to demonstrate that the policy will have a deterrent effect significant enough to make the policy value for money”, and that “there is not sufficient evidence” to conclude that it will act as a deterrent at all.

 Rycroft’s former statement perhaps betrays the real problem with the policy by calling attention to the financial aspect.
-If the Government is looking for ‘value for money’ in the context of human lives, is it not, while claiming to fight against people smuggling, entering into nothing other than a form of legalised trafficking?
+Suppose the Government is looking for ‘value for money in the context of human lives.
+Is it not, while claiming to fight against people smuggling, entering into nothing other than a form of legalised trafficking?
 On the other hand, while Patel and others have yet again tried to summon popular support by referencing the high costs of asylum to the UK taxpayer, Tory MP Andrew Mitchell has suggested that, based on credible estimates, it would be cheaper to house asylum seekers in the Ritz than send them to Rwanda.
-However, whether or not the Government is generating ‘value for money’, the common fact remains that it is once again treating refugees as commodities rather than humanity.
+However, whether or not the Government is generating ‘value for money, the common fact remains that it is once again treating refugees as commodities rather than humanity.

 If you too wish to take a stand against the scheme, you can write to your MP using the template supplied by Safe Passage via the link below.

 Durmaz, Mucahid, ‘“Inhumane”: UK plan to send refugees to Rwanda sparks criticism’, Al Jazeera (April 15, 2022).
 Accessed April 19, 2022.